jzeferino/Xamarin.Android.FingerprintAuthenticator/README.md

   <img src="https://github.com/jzeferino/Xamarin.Android.FingerprintAuthenticator/blob/master/art/icon.png?raw=true"/>
 </p>

-Xamarin.Android.Fingerprint is a library that allows you to use the fingerprint sensor in a quick and practical way for android marshmallow and above.
+Xamarin.Android.FingerprintAuthenticator is a library that allows you to use the fingerprint sensor in a quick and practical way for android marshmallow and above.

 ## Demo
 <p align="center">